GSA/Section508.gov/_pages/videos/2020-09-11-test-sw-web-andi-02-focus-element.md

 resource-type: Training
 format: Video & Synchronized Media (video)
 ---
-Module 2 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, learn how to use the ANDI Focusable Elements modules to analyze all focusable [interactive elements][1] with keyboard access and visual focus.<br />
+In module 2 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, learn how to use the ANDI Focusable Elements modules to analyze all focusable [interactive elements][1] with keyboard access and visual focus.<br />
 Note: This ANDI module is not used to test visual focus.

 <video controls="controls" data-vscid="3qesx4ovd" style="width:100%"><source src="https://training.section508.gov/assets/videos/training-video-andi-02-oc.mp4" type="video/mp4"></video>